philfrei/SiVi/README.md

 The mapping function in SIVI works as follows: `float` values ranging from 0 to 1 are mapped to `int` values ranging from 0 to 255.
 If the calculated `int` is exactly 0, 127 or 255, the corresponding color values are used.
 If the calculated `int` value lies in between 0 and 127, or in between 127 and 255, then the RGB color values are calculated using linear interpolation.
 For example, the map value of 214 (half way between 127 and 255) would give us a *red* value of 102.

+A couple notes and TODOs: I neglected to allow animation when the z-axis increment is 0.
+For the moment, a very small value, such as 0.000001 can be added for a virtually motionless action on the z-axis.
+Bear in mind that the value of 1 is pretty much equivalent to moving from node to node, and thus will create a fairly random sequence.
+Values of 0.1 or 0.01 will likely produce better results.
+I'm also noticing that the timing of 50 milliseconds per frame (20 fps) is reasonably smooth.